Idobi Radio: Other media

-idobi ran a concert photography site called Photos From the Show and an online music video stream called idobiTV, up until 2013.
+idobi Radio ran a concert photography site called Photos From the Show and an online music video stream called idobiTV, up until 2013.
 Their concert photography and video content is now featured on the idobi website.

 On April 15, 2011, the site released the idobi App, an iOS app for the iPhone, iPod Touch and iPad.
 On August 30, it was released for Android.